UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/IntroductionToAndroidStudio/IntroductionToAndroidStudio.md

 ## Opening Android Studio to Create a New Project

-- We will be using the latest stable Android Studio release (June 2021) version 4.2.2
+- We will be using Android Studio Giraffe | 2022.3.1 Canary 8 March 6, 2023
 - Download and install the Android Studio from https://developer.android.com/studio/archive.
+- Search for th "Android Studio Giraffe | 2022.3.1 Canary 8 March 6, 2023"
 - Make sure you have enough space on the disk, it takes 2.6GB and you would also need extra space to run it.
 - **Creating the Hello World Project**
   - Open the Android Studio program